Elementary school fundraising ideas

 Read-a-thon

-Students pledge to read a certain number of minutes each day and collect donations for each minute read or a flat rate.
-To gamify your efforts, use peer-to-peer fundraising to encourage readers to compete to see who reads—and raises—the most.
+Students pledge to read a certain number of minutes each day and collect donations for every minute read or a flat rate.
+Use peer-to-peer fundraising to gamify your efforts and encourage readers to compete to see who reads—and raises—the most.

 Pumpkin Games